Weighing up the Shark Hair Dryer vs Dyson Supersonic? Our beauty team thoroughly compares them in this guide

-We put the Shark Style iQ hair dryer vs Dyson Supersonic in a head-to-head test to find out which is best
+We tested the Shark Style iQ Hair Dryer vs Dyson Supersonic in a head-to-head test to share which one is best

-Those in the market for a high-powered hair dryer often end up comparing the Shark hair dryer vs Dyson Supersonic in a bid to figure out which is best.
-Launched in 2021, the Shark STYLE iQ Ionic Hair Dryer came five years after the famous Dyson Supersonic.
-However, both brands prioritise factors like speedy results and hair health.
+Before investing in a high value beauty purchase – be it an LED mask, pair of straighteners or a hair dryer – you want to do thorough research to ensure it's worth its salt.
+Shoppers after the latter often end up comparing the Shark Hair Dryer vs Dyson Supersonic in a bid to figure out which is best.
+Launched in 2021, the Shark STYLE iQ Ionic Hair Dryer came five years after the famous Dyson Supersonic, but both are known to prioritise things like speedy results and hair health.

-The woman&home team continually reviews the latest hair tech innovations and, while both the Shark and Dyson hair dryers have been on the market for a few years, we still get asked if Dyson's is worth the extra money or if Shark's lives up to the hype.
-Having reviewed both the Dyson Supersonic Hair Dryer and Shark Hair Dryer and their various attachments, we're experienced in both tools.
+Historically, these two brands have been most associated with quality vacuum cleaners, but their pivot to haircare has resulted in some of the best hair dryers and, as such, they're synonymous with hairstyling.
+The woman&home team continually tests the latest hair tech innovations and, while both dryers have been on the market for a few years, we still get asked if Dyson's is worth the extra money or if Shark's lives up to the hype.
+Having reviewed the Dyson Supersonic Hair Dryer and Shark Hair Dryer, we're very familiar with both tools.

-Both deliver excellent results, but which one is best?
-Using our years of experience, together one of our beauty contributors and two woman&home team members put them up against each other to find out, sharing our findings in this very guide.
-When you're done here, we've also put these brand's styling tools through a head-to-head in our Shark FlexStyle vs Dyson Airwrap guide.
+Both options deliver excellent results, but which one is best?
+Using our years of experience, two woman&home beauty team members plus one of our expert contributors have compared them in this thorough guide.
+(And when you're done here, we've also assessed these brand's multi-stylers in a head-to-head in our Shark FlexStyle vs Dyson Airwrap guide.)

 Emma Stoddart